We started up International Community Dynamics with three people:

 Norbert joined the scouts movement at the age of seven and grew up in the scouts, passing through every level of responsibility from the bottom to the top of the national organisation, when he became the Executive Coordinator of the Burundian scouts movement.
 As the national coordinator, Norbert developed and managed community projects financed by the European Union, Unicef, CCFD ( Catholic Committee against Hunger and for Development) and Eccomi, as well as the World Organisation of the Scout Movement.

-Norbert is committed to promoting children’s rights, and the respect for human rights in general, the protection of the environment, the moral and material support of victims of war and natural disasters and the support of people in disadvantaged areas or communities.
+Norbert is committed to promoting the respect for human rights, and the support of people in disadvantaged areas or communities.

 Albert Hakizimana, treasurer.